AiFlowSolutions/MADS/README.md

 We are committed to improving MADS based on your input and look forward to hearing from you!

+## Ackonwledgments
+A heartfelt thank you to all the contributors of the autogen framework.
+Your dedication and hard work have been instrumental in making this project possible.
+We deeply appreciate the entire community's support and involvement.

 ## License
 MADS is released under the MIT License.